-executive compensation data from the insurer's annual financial statements."14 Significantly, in the NPRM, HHS states that the primary purpose of requiring submission and public posting of Parts I and II of the "preliminary justification" is to alert consumers to the rate increase and to provide consumers with the information they need to interpret the rate increase, including the factors the health insurance issuer asserts are causing the increase.15 Part III of the "preliminary justification" only applies if the rate increase is subject to HHS review.
+alert consumers to the rate increase and to provide consumers with the information they need to interpret the rate increase, including the factors the health insurance issuer asserts are causing the increase.

+Part III of the "preliminary justification" only applies if the rate increase is subject to HHS review.
 Part III requires the health insurance issuer to submit specific detailed documentation (as well as any additional information HHS deems necessary) "sufficient to permit HHS to conduct a review to determine whether the rate increase is an unreasonable rate increase."
-This documentation includes extensive information relating to the MLR, whether the projected MLR will be less than the new federal MLR requirements under the new MLR requirements, and if so, the health insurance issuer's justification for this outcome.16 As noted above, a health insurance issuer may be subject to concurrent review of its rate increases by both the state and HHS under circumstances where HHS has not deemed the state's program as "effective."
+This documentation includes extensive information relating to the MLR, whether the projected MLR will be less than the new federal MLR requirements, and if so, the health insurance issuer's justification for this outcome.
+16 As noted above, a health insurance issuer may be subject to concurrent review of its rate increases by both the state and HHS under circumstances where HHS has not deemed the state's program as "effective."
 Under these circumstances, the health insurance issuer would be subject to duplicative reviews that require different documentation requirements.
-Indeed, the proposed regulations contemplate such circumstances by permitting the health insurance issuer to submit to HHS its state rate filing so long as that state filing includes all of the documentation required by Part III.17 HHS Review and Determination of "Unreasonable" Rate Increases - Those rate increases meeting or exceeding the 10 percent or state-specific threshold that are not subject to review by a state with an "effective rate review program" as designated by HHS, will be subject to HHS review for HHS to determine whether the rate increase is "unreasonable."18 A rate increase subject to HHS review is "unreasonable" if it is "excessive," "unjustified," or "unfairly discriminatory."
-The proposed regulations define these key terms as follows: - Excessive Rate Increase: An increase that causes the premium to be unreasonably high in relation to the benefits provided under the coverage.
-Indications of an excessive rate increase include a projected medical loss ratio that is less than the federal standard, assumptions that are not supported by substantial evidence, and unreasonable assumptions on which the rate increase is based.19 - Unjustified Rate Increase: An increase for which the documentation provided to HHS in connection with the increase is incomplete, inadequate, or otherwise 14 Id. at § 154.215(e)-(f).
+Indeed, the proposed regulations contemplate such circumstances by permitting the health insurance issuer to submit to HHS its state rate filing so long as that state filing includes all of the documentation required by Part III.1'

+HHS Review and Determination of "Unreasonable" Rate Increases.
+Those rate increases meeting or exceeding the 10 percent or state-specific threshold that are not subject to review by a state with an "effective rate review program" as designated by HHS, will be subject to HHS review for HHS to determine whether the rate increase is "unreasonable."
+A rate increase subject to HHS review is "unreasonable" if it is "excessive," "unjustified," or "unfairly discriminatory."
+The proposed regulations define these key terms as follows:

+- Excessive Rate Increase: An increase that causes the premium to be unreasonably high in relation to the benefits provided under the coverage.
+Indications of an excessive rate increase include a projected medical loss ratio that is less than the federal standard, assumptions that are not supported by substantial evidence, and unreasonable assumptions on which the rate increase is based.
+19 - Unjustified Rate Increase: An increase for which the documentation provided to HHS in connection with the increase is incomplete, inadequate, or otherwise does not provide a basis upon which to assess the reasonableness of the increase. - Unfairly Discriminatory Rate Increase: An increase that results in premium differences between insured individuals within similar risk categories that are not permitted under applicable state law or do not reasonably correspond to differences in expected costs.